tine-groupware/broadcasthub/README.md

 `REDIS_URL`: URL to the Redis server the Tine 2.0 Broadcast will connect to

 `REDIS_CHANNEL`: The Redis channel the Tine 2.0 Broadcasthub will subscribe to

+`AUTH_TIMEOUT`: The time in ms the Tine 2.0 Broadcasthub waits for the first message of a client.
+The Broadcasthub expects a Tine 2.0 auth token in the first message of the client.
+If no message is sent within the specified time or if the token is not valid the Tine 2.0 Broadcasthub closes the connection to the client.

 `WS_PORT`: The port the Tine 2.0 Broadcasthub will expose the websocket server to